 h) In the case of events involving other visiting clubs these rules will be applied to all persons involved in the event.

-j) With the increase of fast electric boats on the lake it is necessary to restrict the running of such boats.
-When there are no scale boats or yachts present fast electric boats may use the entire lake.
-Commonsense and responsibility are expected from all members to ensure these sailing rules work.
+j) Fast electric boats are allowed on the lake with the approval of the OOD and may need to be restricted to certain areas of the lakes.
+When there are no scale boats, model yachts, SUPs, dinghies or canoes present, then fast electric boats may use the entire lake.
+Common sense and responsibility are expected from all members.

 a) Should any person fall into the water or suffer a significant injury at the MPSC site, a person not involved in the rescue should be instructed to notify the appropriate authorities by mobile telephone.
 This might mean leaving the site to obtain a signal.
 There is no discretion in this matter.